LagoVista/docs/Messaging/Parsing/ParsingFromPath.md

 # Parsing from a Path

-To Extract value from the path, select the search location
+To extract value from a path, select the search location:

 **Search Location**
 Path

-And use the following syntax in the Path Locator
+And use the following syntax in the Path Locator:

 **Path Locator**
 `/deviceadmin/{deviceid}`

-With the above **Path Locator** and the a given path of
+With the above **Path Locator** and a path of

 `/deviceadmin/device1234`